 Reorganization in Traunstein: Who will be our new district administrator?

-candidates in portrait
+Candidates in portrait

 • Sebastian Gruttauer (AfD)

-• Heinz Wallner (Bavaria Party)
+• Heinz Wallner (Bayernpartei)

-• Sepp Hohlweger (Greens)
+• Sepp Hohlweger (Grüne)

 • Martin Lackner (CSU)